Artin-Schreier quandles of involutions in absolute Galois groups: Artin--Schreier quandles

 \section{Artin--Schreier quandles}

 With this section, we turn our attention to fields.
 We start by establishing notation and context.
-Suitable references for this material are Lam~\cite{Lam} and Knebusch--Scheiderer~\cite{Knebusch--Scheiderer:1}.
+Suitable references for this material are Lam~\cite{Lam} and Knebusch--Scheiderer~\cite{Knebusch--Scheiderer}.

-We recall that an {\it ordering} of a field~$F$ is given by a subset~$P\subset F$ of elements that is closed under addition and multiplication and satisfies~$P\cap-P=\{0\}$ and~\hbox{$P\cup-P=F$}, where~\hbox{$-P=\{a\in F\,|\,-a\in P\}$}.
+We recall that an~\textit{ordering} of a field~$F$ is given by a subset~$P\subset F$ of elements that is closed under addition and multiplication and satisfies~$P\cap-P=\{0\}$ and~\hbox{$P\cup-P=F$}, where~\hbox{$-P=\{a\in F\mid -a\in P\}$}.
 It follows that all sums of squares are in~$P$.
-A field is {\it formally real} if and only if we can order it.
-A {\it Euclidean field} has a unique ordering, and in that ordering, the set~$P$ is the set of squares.
-A field is {\it real closed} if, in addition, each polynomial of odd degree with coefficients in~$F$ has at least one root in~$F$.
+A field is~\textit{formally real} if and only if we can order it.
+A~\textit{Euclidean field} is a field for which the set of squares is an ordering.
+In a Euclidean field, the ordering is necessarily unique.
+A field is~\textit{real closed} if, in addition, each polynomial of odd degree with coefficients in~$F$ has at least one root in~$F$.

-The {\it real spectrum} of a field~$F$ is the set~$\Ord(F)$ of orderings of~$F$ equipped with the {\it Harrison topology}: given any element~$a\not=0$ in~$F$, the set of orderings for which~$a$ is positive is a generating open set.
-With this topology, the real spectrum is a pro-finite space.
+The~\textit{real spectrum} of a field~$F$ is the set~$\Ord(F)$ of orderings of~$F$ equipped with the~\textit{Harrison topology}: given any element~$a\not=0$ in~$F$, the set of orderings for which~$a$ is positive is a generating open set.
+With this topology, the real spectrum is a profinite space.

-The {\it Grothendieck--Witt ring}~$\GW(F)$ of a field~$F$ (of characteristic not~$2$) is the group completion of the semi-ring of non-degenerate quadratic forms.
+The~\textit{Grothendieck--Witt ring}~$\GW(F)$ of a field~$F$ (of characteristic not~$2$) is the group completion of the semi-ring of non-degenerate quadratic forms.
 The dimension gives a well-defined homomorphism~\hbox{$\GW(F)\to\bbZ$}.
-The {\it Witt ring}~$\rmW(F)$ is the quotient of the Grothendieck--Witt ring~$\GW(F)$ by the ideal generated by the hyperbolic plane.
+The~\textit{Witt ring}~$\rmW(F)$ is the quotient of the Grothendieck--Witt ring~$\GW(F)$ by the ideal generated by the hyperbolic plane.
 The parity of the dimension gives a well-defined homomorphism~$\rmW(F)\to\bbZ/2$.

 \begin{proposition} The real spectrum of a field~$F$ is in natural bijection with the set of ring morphisms~\hbox{$\rmW(F)\to\bbZ$} from the Witt ring of~$F$ to the ring of integers. \end{proposition}